-I divide ornaments into two groups: single-note ornaments and multi-note ornaments.
+Most of the ornaments are fingered ornaments.
+I divide these into two groups: single-note ornaments and multi-note ornaments.

-The single-note ornaments are the pitched articulations (the cut and the strike) and the pitch inflections called slides.
+The single-note ornaments are the pitched articulations (the cut and the strike) and a class of pitch inflections called slides.

 Multi-note ornaments include rolls, cranns, trills, finger vibrato, and a few others.
 There are many varieties of rolls and cranns.
-In this book we will work with short and long rolls, but not with other kinds of rolls and not with cranns.
-As stated above, these are advanced techniques that I explore in depth in my book The Essential Guide to Irish Flute and Tin Whistle.